 Do this often, and the growth is potentially limitless.

-As DTC brands strain to meet growing customer demand in the coming years, managing their cash flow will be more important than ever.
+As DTC brands strain to meet growing customer demand, managing their cash flow will be more important than ever.
 And that starts by flipping the cash conversion cycle by selling on backorder.
 Cogsy makes this easy.

 Use the following formula to perform the cash conversion cycle calculation:

 days sales outstanding + days inventory outstanding – days payable outstanding

 The operating cycle represents the average number of days it passes between a business buying inventory, selling it, and receiving cash for the item.
 The cash conversion cycle measures how much it takes a business to convert its resources to cash.

 A good cash conversion cycle is short.
 In other words, the less time it takes for a business to convert its investment into cash, the better.

 Improving the cash conversion cycle ratio means optimizing business operations to shorten the CCC process.
 Some of the best strategies include: